Fire Safety Code Sections 1 Through 6 (450-RICR-00-00-1)

-A. The Board of Appeal & Review shall make a good faith effort to schedule all hearings within thirty (30) days of the receipt and filing of a completed application sent to the Board by registered mail, regular mail, electronically or hand delivered.
-The filing of a fire board administrative appeal shall automatically stay further enforcement action by the AHJ and the building shall be considered in compliance with the code while on appeal, until the case is heard or abatement procedures are implemented.
-However, where the AHJ advises that such an automatic stay would endanger the public and/or the owner’s tenants or employees, the chairman of the board, or his or her designee may, for such good cause shown, suspend the automatic stay pending review by the full board.
+A. The Board of Appeal and Review shall make a good faith effort to schedule all hearings within thirty (30) days of the receipt and filing of a completed application sent to the Board by registered mail, regular mail, electronically or hand delivered.
+The filing of a Fire Board administrative appeal shall automatically stay further enforcement action by the AHJ and the building and/or process under appeal shall be considered in compliance with the Code while on appeal, until the case is heard or abatement procedures are implemented.
+However, where the AHJ advises that such an automatic stay would endanger the public and/or the owner’s tenants or employees, the chairman of the board, or his or her designee may, for such good cause shown, suspend the automatic stay pending review by the full board at the next scheduled hearing date.

-B. Completed applications shall be scheduled, as far as practicable, in the order they were received by the Board of Appeal & Review.
-Multiple hearings from the same jurisdiction may be consolidated on a single hearing date in an effort to promote the efficient use of state and municipal resources.
+B. Completed applications shall be scheduled, as far as practicable, in the order they were received by the Board of Appeal and Review.
+Multiple hearings from the same jurisdiction may be consolidated on a single hearing date in an effort to promote the efficient use of State and municipal resources.
 Requests for expedited hearings, as outlined in § 1.7.2(C) of this Part, shall be given priority.

-C. For good cause shown, a completed application may be scheduled for an expedited hearing by the executive director and the chairman, upon the request of the applicant and/or the AHJ, any state or municipal official and/or a court of competent jurisdiction.
+C. For good cause shown, a completed application may be scheduled for an expedited hearing by the Executive Director and/or the Chairman, upon the request of the applicant and/or the AHJ, any State or municipal official and/or a court of competent jurisdiction.

 D. For the purposes of § 1.7.2(C) of this Part, some examples of good cause would be hearings which may directly or indirectly result in the issuance or denial of a building permit, a certificate of occupancy, a license, major funding, and hearings which, if delayed, would significantly interfere with a set construction schedule or a real estate closing.

-E. The chairman may delegate a subcommittee of the Board of Appeal & Review to conduct a hearing and take testimony from the petitioner.
+E. The Chairman may delegate a subcommittee of the Board of Appeal and Review to conduct a hearing and take testimony from the petitioner.